Devexv/Compliment-Generator/README.md

 ## Contributing

-Feel free to contribute by adding more compliments to the `compliments` array in the source code.
+Feel free to contribute by adding more compliments to the `ComplimentGenerator.cpp` array in the source code.
 Simply fork the repository, make your changes, and submit a pull request.

 ## License